mihaelasandrea/second-chance-web/README.md

 ### Testing Buyer User Stories
 1. As a buyer user I want to be able to easily find the products I'm looking for buying.

-    1.
-    2.
-    3.
+    1. The ads are displayed in a very obvious manner on the first page of the site.
+    2. The users can find the products they're looking for by typing in the search bar on top of the page.
+    3. The search key word is looking for results in the title, description and category of the advertising.

 2. As a buyer user I want to find clear information about the products like title, description, images, quality, price, location.

     1. The ads display on the card content key information about the product the image, the title, the price, the quality and location.
-    2. On the reveal card the ads display more detailed information about the product and the seller, respectively the product description and seller's contact details (name, email, telephone)
-    3. The reveal card is displayed by clicking the photo or the title of the ad and closed back by clicking the close symbol "x".
+    2. The reveal card is displayed by clicking the photo or the title of the ad and closed back by clicking the close symbol "x".
-    4.
+    3. The reveal card displays detailed information in the product description.
+3. 1.
+As a buyer user I want to be able to find contact information about the person who sells the product I'm looking for.

+    1. The reveal card displays information about the seller's contact details (name, email, telephone)
-3. As a buyer user I want to be able to contact somebody if I'm not satisfied with my purchase.
+4. As a buyer user I want to be able to contact somebody if I'm not satisfied with my purchase.

-    1. There is a contact page where users are able to get in contact with the owners of the website where they can submit a message or can get in contact by the conatct details.
+    1. There is a contact page where users are able to get in contact with the owners of the website where they can submit a message or or via the contact details in the footer section.
 ### Testing Buyer User Stories
 1. As a seller user I want to be able to register.

     1. The user can register by filling in the required fields: "username", "password" and "confirm password".
     2. If the username is already in use, the message "Username already exists" is being flashed and the user is redirected to the login page.